Healthy People

 Homepage

-The Monroe/Summers Counties Tobacco Prevention Coalition provides oversight of a grant that enables this Coalition to publish at least two issues of Wellness Topics Newsletter that is inserted into the Monroe Watchman and Hinton News reaching a minimum of 5,000 households in both counties.
+The Monroe/Summers Counties Tobacco Prevention Coalition provides oversight of a grant that enables this Coalition to publish at least three issues of Wellness Topics Newsletter that is inserted into the Monroe Watchman and Hinton News reaching a minimum of 5,000 households in both counties.
 We are dedicated to educating the public about the health risks of tobacco use. click Tobacco Prevention Grant Application 2007-2008.

 The Breast Cancer Awareness Committee plans and coordinates a yearly Cancer Walk in Monroe County in October.
 Money raised from the walk provides screenings for women that have no insurance or are underinsured.
-This team meets quarterly with the COPC and TLC Wellness teams to share information and coordinate activities together.

-Monroe/Summers Counties Tobacco Prevention Coalition
+The Monroe/Summers Counties Tobacco Prevention Coalition

 Resource Directory